How to Rodent-proof Your House?

 Set Out Some Antifreeze

 Antifreeze has the key to keeping those rodents and critters from coming back.
 Antifreeze comes with a sweet taste that mice get attracted to but once it is inside rats’ system, it poisons and kills them.
-Make sure you employ this method with a lot of caution.
+Make sure you employ this method to get rid of mice with a lot of caution.
 If you have pets, then it can be fatal to them.

 Place a Brick in Front of Holes

 If you think steel wool is not a good fit for certain holes in the house, then you can use bricks instead.
 Like steel wool, rodents find it heavy to chewy through similarly sturdy material.
 Bricks also do a wonderful job of preventing rodents from getting in.